 What to do there: Eat seafood!
 You’ll find the freshest seafood you’ve ever eaten in this market and also some of the most inventive dishes.
 Try the seared tuna, sushi or squid ink sticky buns if you’re feeling adventurous.
 And other than that, make sure you wander around.
 The fish market draws locals from all walks of life, and it’s fascinating to watch an event that’s so integral to everyday life in Japan.

-#17 – Shibuya Crossing
+#14 – Shibuya Crossing

-Why it’s so awesome: Tokyo is one of the most crowded cities in the world and that makes the Shibuya Crossing one of the busiest crosswalks in the world too.
+Why it’s so awesome: Tokyo is one of the most crowded cities in the world (yet still so safe!) and that makes the Shibuya Crossing one of the busiest crosswalks in the world too.
 It’s actually really fascinating to watch.
 The lights change and suddenly people are walking from every direction, a crowd of crisscrossing shoppers, students, and men in business suits.
 Go at dusk to get the best light for pictures.

-What to do there: The Shibuya Crossing is located in the center of a busy city street and it’s surrounded by flashing neon lights and shops of every description.
+What to do there: The Shibuya Crossing is located in the centre of a busy city street and it’s surrounded by flashing neon lights and shops of every description.
 It’s the perfect place to people watch, so pull up a café chair, or just sit on one of the benches around the area and watch the controlled madness.
-There are also a lot of good restaurants and eateries in the area, so when you’re done make sure you stop for a snack.
+Step out of Shibuya station for instant organised chaos!

-#19 – Nezu Museum
+#15 – Nezu Museum

 Why it’s so awesome: Spread over 40,000 feet, the museum contains more than 7,400 pieces of traditional and contemporary Japanese art.
 But it isn’t just the artwork inside that’s incredible.
 The building itself was redesigned by acclaimed architect Kengo Kuma and it manages to convey age, grace, elegance and welcome all at once, which makes it really worth the experience.